navneetjoshi223/web-design-miniprojects/assignment 2/readme.md

 For this assignment, I have created a professional portfolio website which showcases my work profile, skills and career achievements.

 - The website has only a single page showcasing my complete professional profile, including video of me and audio which shows pronunciation of my name.
 - The website has used overflow property where extra content is seen using "scroll".
+Float property is used for header buttons.
+- One section uses a column layout which contains two columns: a video & some info about me and my professional career.
 - Appropriate positioning (absolute, relative) is done where needed.
 - All required tags mentioned below are used: